 In this 10-week, multi-disciplinary program we focus on restoring you to the highest possible level of function while managing your chronic pain.
-Treatment typically occurs 2-3 times per week in a supportive yet challenging environment staffed by multiple clinicians.
+Treatment typically occurs two-three times per week in a supportive yet challenging environment staffed by multiple clinicians.
 As we encourage an increase in physical activity we also teach strategies for coping with pain and dealing with flare-ups.

 We identify the triggers that cause or exacerbate your headaches and then use medicine, physical therapy and psychology to address them.
 This 10-week program teaches pain and stress-management skills to improve your quality of life and maximize your ability to function.